This document is for a development version of Ceph.

 Monitoring the upgrade¶

-Determine whether an upgrade is in process and what version the cluster is upgrading to with:
+Determine (1) whether an upgrade is in progress and (2) which version the cluster is upgrading to by running the following command:

 ceph orch upgrade status

-While the upgrade is underway, you will see a progress bar in the ceph status output.
-For example:
+During the upgrade, a progress bar is visible in the ceph status output.
+It looks like this:

 ceph -W cephadm